IThinkThatsKirby/Resudex-OLD/README.md

 ## On the Journey
 Going into this project with only React experience I was amazed at how  fast redwoodjs gets you up and running.
 It was extremely enjoyable learning Graphql and Prisma. also testing was a thing.

+## ToDo
+1 Allow users to see their created cards.
+2 Stop people from favoriting cards more than once.
+3 Build the rest of the enterprise solution this small app fits into $$$$